Remove last word

 "It's been seven hours and fifteen"

-With another delimiter
+With a custom delimiter

 The same formula can be used with a different delimiter.
 For example, to remove all text after the last forward slash "/", you can use: